SFWLtd/crm-plus-plus/README.md

 * CRM++ is provides an easier way to integrate with Dynamics CRM.

 ### Overview ###
-For those who are familiar to using the CRM IOrganizationService interface, using this service with late-bound entities can be painful and difficult to test.
-Even using the XRM code-generation tool to generate early bound entity classes can be ugly when it comes to the naming conventions.
-Querying, customising and testing is difficult too.
+Those who are familiar to using the CRM IOrganizationService interface will know that using this service with late-bound entities can be painful and difficult to test.
+Even using the XRM code-generation tool to generate early bound entity classes can be ugly when it comes to the naming conventions, querying and customising.
 CRM++ aims to solve these difficulties by allowing entities to be designed in code and providing strongly-typed methods for querying and customising.

 ### Quick start ###